Wall-Go/WallGoMatrix/README.md

  has Python bindings so that it can be called directly from Python, but still benefits from the speedup from compiled C++ code.

 Users can implement their own models.
-For WallGoMatrix, the model building routines are taken from DRalgo, and involve constructing coupling tensors.
+For WallGoMatrix, the model building routines are taken from DRalgo and involve constructing coupling tensors.
-The WallGoMatrix routines then contract these coupling tensors with kinematic factors appropriately to yield the 2-to-2 scattering matrix elements.
+The WallGoMatrix routines then contract these coupling tensors with the appropriate kinematic factors to yield the 2-to-2 scattering matrix elements.

 ## Installation

 ### Paclet Installation

-**WallGoMatrix** can be installed as a Wolfram Paclet by running either of the following two commands in Mathematica.
+**WallGoMatrix** can be installed as a Wolfram Paclet by running either of the following two commands in Mathematica
-Depending if the installation happens through the
 #### [Wolfram repository](https://resources.wolframcloud.com/PacletRepository/resources/WallGo/WallGoMatrix/)
 ```mathematica
 PacletInstall["WallGo/WallGoMatrix"];